openlibhums/memory-alpha/content/support/plugins/imports-editorial-team.md

-title: Editorial Team Import
+title: Editorial team import

-# Editorial Team Import
+# Editorial team import
 The Editorial Team Import allows you to create your editorial team by uploading a CSV (Comma Separated Value) file.